library(mandala)

 R_matrix = RMAT,

-2. Use GM(geno, GRM) to specify genomic relationship structure
+GM(geno, Gmat)to specify genomic relationship structure - Combine with

 Next Steps